dsv-su/daisyweb/README.md

 by making cross-domain XHR requests to the PHP scripts in the public/ subdirectory to fetch the parts of a web page that is dynamically generated.
-The Javascript code that fetches page fragments from the PHP scripts is located at <http://www2.dsv.su.se/js/dsv-pp.js>.
+The Javascript code that fetches page fragments from the PHP scripts can be found in <https://github.com/dsv-su/dsv-pp>.

 The scripts use Twig as the template language.
 See
 <http://twig.sensiolabs.org/>.